Kane sets all-time north London derby scoring record with superb strike for Tottenham against Arsenal | Goal.com

 Kane sets all-time north London derby scoring record with superb strike for Tottenham against Arsenal

-Harry Kane became the north London derby's all-time highest goalscorer with a first-half effort for Tottenham against Arsenal on Sunday.
+Harry Kane became the north London derby's all-time highest goalscorer with a first-half effort for Tottenham in their 2-0 win against Arsenal on Sunday.

 The England captain, who had already teed up fellow forward Son Heung-min for the opener at Tottenham Hotspur Stadium, blasted a close-range effort home on the stroke of half-time following a dominant display.